gabegera/Tetris/README.md

 * A and D or Left and Right to move the Shape.
 * W or Up to drop the Shape.
 * S or Down to to lower the Shape.
-* Space or E to Rotate the Shape Clockwise.
+* X to Rotate the Shape Clockwise.
-* LAlt or Q to roate the Shape Counter-Clockwise.
+* Z to roate the Shape Counter-Clockwise.
+* Space to Hold the Shape.

 Gamepad:
 * D-Pad Left and right to move the shape.